 In Massachusetts, the Board of Bar Examiners makes it easy on applicants by answering anonymous inquiries.
 Inquiries regarding bar admissions, including completion of bar admission applications and requirements for disclosure of information, should be directed to the Massachusetts Board of Bar Examiners, by email to firstname.lastname@example.org, or by telephone at (617) 482-4466.
 The Board of Bar Examiners welcomes these inquiries.

-When applying for admission to the bar, you’re likely capable of understanding the Character and Fitness Standards for Admission, which you can review here.
-You can also find answers to FAQ on Character and Fitness here.
+And you can review the Character and Fitness Standards for Admission to practice in Massachusetts here.
+You can also find answers to FAQ on Character and Fitness Evaluation in Massachusetts here.

 Importantly, the Massachusetts Bar Application asks no questions about mental health or substance use.
 Find more on nationwide Character and Fitness questions here.
 And more, lawyers and law students can schedule a free and confidential consultation with one of our organization’s clinicians to help deal with stress related to inquiries.
 Find more on scheduling here.